 Visas are required for certain visitors to East Africa dependant on nationality and are valid for a period of three months from date of issue.

-The unit of currency in Kenya is the Kenyan Shilling (Kshs), Tanzania is the Tanzanian Shilling (TZS), Rwanda is the Rwandan Franc (RWF) and Uganda is the Ugandan Shilling (UGX).
+The unit of currency in Kenya is the Kenyan Shilling (Kshs), Tanzania is the Tanzanian Shilling (TZS), Rwanda is the Rwandan Franc (RWF), and Uganda is the Ugandan Shilling (UGX).
 Foreign currency can be exchanged at commercial banks and many hotels and safari lodges, but most purchases can be made in US $.
 Banking hours are Monday to Friday and from 09h00 to 14h00, and on the first and last Saturday of the month from 09h00 to 11h00.
-The Bank at Jomo Kenyatta International Airport (JKIA) is open 24 hours.
+The Jomo Kenyatta International Airport (JKIA) Bank is open 24 hours.
 Credit cards are accepted at many hotels and safari lodges.
 American Express, Visa and MasterCard all have local agents in Nairobi.
 Visa and MasterCard are more widely accepted than

 American Express.
-It is often wise to either withdraw from the Airport / Nairobi ATM (Visa card) or change about US $ 200 into local currency for personal purchases in remote areas where local vendors might not accept US Dollars.
+It is often wise to either withdraw from the Airport / Nairobi ATM (Visa card) or change US $ 200 into local currency for personal purchases in remote areas where local vendors might not accept US Dollars.

-(For more information about your specific safari please send us an email.)
+(For more information about your specific safari, please send us an email.)

 The vast majority of our destinations speak English primarily.
-Should you require a guide or a translator who is proficient in other languages, please give us plenty of notice and we can arrange for this.
+Should you require a guide or a translator who is proficient in other languages, please give us plenty of notice, and we can arrange for this.